kklein/kklein.github.io/_posts/2020-03-27-playlist-chat-bot.markdown

 Weber](https://www.simonmweber.com/) I was able to make it run on Google Cloud Functions.
 This has actually been a surprisingly seamless and pleasant experience.
 Details regarding the authentication can be found in the [project repo](https://github.com/kklein/gmusic-bot).

+Update 21/01/02: I updated the bot to rely on YouTube music instead of Google Play music.